georgzurbonsen/Beyond4P_Apps/examples/markdown_display-IMF/Analyze GDP Growths.md

 ```

 * '#!/usr/local/bin/b4p':  "shebang statement".
 Sets the B4P program path on UNIX/LINUX/MACOS systems.
 Must be on the very first line of all B4P files.
-* 'runtime settings':  assigment of the literal 'quiet' to the system variable 'runtine settings' with member variable 'verbose'.
+* 'runtime settings':  assigment of the string 'quiet' to the system variable 'runtine settings' with member variable 'verbose'.
 * 'include': extend functionality of B4P with additional libraries, such as loading Microsoft Excel formatted files
 * 'watch start':  starts performance measurement.
 No parentheses are needed if a procedure is called without parameters
 * '{' (curly brace): begin of program code